The gap between your career expectations and your reality seems to keep growing wider.

 In 2015 Susan was named Tasmanian winner of the For Purpose and Social Enterprise category of the Telstra Business Women’s Award, and in 2016 Susan was named the Tasmanian State Winner of the Australian Award for Excellence in Women’s Leadership.

-Our guest faculty will join us during the program for live Q&A, online sessions, and/or at the Success Summit.
+Our guest faculty will join us during the program for live Q&A and online sessions.
+Sessions are recorded and added to the content library.

 International expert, author and speaker on gender and Women, Peace and Security.
 The first ADF gender adviser to NATO operations in Afghanistan.
 Currently contracted to UN Women Jordan for 2019-21 to build capacity for gender mainstreaming in the security sector.